Jeju Province: Tourist attractions

 Hallim Park is one of the oldest and most popular tourist attractions on Jeju.
 It is on the west coast.

 There is an annual fire festival on the island that stems from a custom of removing harmful insects and old grass in villages in winter.
 The fire festival is held on the fifteenth day of the first lunar month.
 Dal-gip (to pile up much wood) is burned when the moon rises while praying for good harvests and making good wishes.
 Jeju traditional food is eaten at the site of the festival.
 This festival was held 13 times until 2009.
 The "Jeju Jeongwol Daeboreum Fire Festival" started in 1997 and become a leading festival of Jeju.
 This takes place in Saebyeol Oreum in Bongseong ri, Aewol Eup.
 It takes up to 25 minutes to reach it from Jeju International Airport by car.
 Jeju citizens do their utmost to prepare the Fire Festival so as to pass down, develop, and ultimately develop branding for the unique folk culture resources of Jeju.

 Saebyeol oreum has a characteristic of a complex volcano.
 It has a horseshoe-shaped crater that is both very wide and slightly split.
 It rises high with the little peaks making an oval from the south peak to northwest.
 The scale is above sea level 519.3 m, height of 119 m, circumference of 2,713 m, area of 522,216 m2.
-Saebyeol oreum is the middle size among the 360 oreums on Jeju island.
+Saebyeol oreum is the middle size among the 360 oreums on Jeju Island.
 It is named after the saying "it brightens like a star."

 Olle is a word in the local dialect that refers to the paths between houses and public roads.

 The Jeju Olle Trail, called Jeju Olle Gil or simply "jejuolle" in Korean, is a long-distance footpath on Jeju Island.
 The course, mostly following the coastline, consists of 21 connected, numbered main courses, 5 major spurs, and a short spur that connects to Jeju Airport.
 The courses have an average length of 16 km and all together total 404 km.
 The exact length and locations change over time as trails are modified or re-routed.

 The courses pass through small villages, cross beaches, wind through farms and orchards, twist through forests, and climb oreums ("low parasitic volcanoes") across Jeju Island.

 Manjanggul is one of the longest lava tubes in the world.
 Manjang Cave, at Donggimnyeong-ri, Gujwa-eup, North Jeju, 30 km east of Jeju City, was designated as Natural Monument No. 98 on March 28, 1970.
-The annual temperature inside the cave ranges from 11℃ to 21℃, thus facilitating a favorable environment throughout the year.
+The annual temperature inside the cave ranges from 11 °C to 21 °C, thus facilitating a favorable environment throughout the year.